 Restricted Areas: The College may prohibit the use of service animals in certain locations due to health or safety hazards, where service animals may be endangered, or where their use may compromise the integrity of research or fundamentally alter the nature of a program or activity.
 Restricted locations may include, but are not limited to: research laboratories, classrooms with demonstration/research animals present, medical areas, research areas using radioactive materials or lasers, mechanical rooms or custodial closets, workshops with operating machinery, and food preparation areas.
-The safety of locations will be individually considered by the Disabilities Services Coordinator, the laboratory director or professor, and the College risk management team when appropriate.
+The safety of locations will be individually considered by the director of the Office of Disability Services, the laboratory director or professor, and the College risk management team when appropriate.
 If a location is determined to be unsafe for the use of a service animal, alternative reasonable accommodations will be explored and provided as appropriate to ensure the individual equal access to the activity.

 Exceptions to restricted areas may be granted on a case-by-case basis by contacting the Disabilities Services Office.
 In making its decision, the Disabilities Services Office will consult with the appropriate department and/or laboratory representative regarding the nature of the restricted area and any ongoing research.

 Service animals are working animals; they perform tasks and are not pets.
 Accordingly, the College recommends that members of the Smith community adhere to the following best practices when interacting with service animals.